 From now until Thanksgiving, the six House members and six Senators who comprise the Super Committee are best poised to answer these questions.
 We need your help to send these elected officials an unequivocal message: don’t reduce the deficit on the backs of people affected by AIDS.

-petitions that need your signature.
+This morning volunteers are circulating with petitions that need your signature.
 Please sign one and return it to a volunteer and we’ll make sure they get to the appropriate offices.

 But don’t stop there and don’t be lulled into any false sense of security.
 You will need to mobilize your clients, your board members, your donors, your networks and media contacts like never before - ending AIDS is truly too important to fail.